In this activity, you and your child will engage in conversations and role play while the child pretends to be a baker in a bakery.

 To set up the play, you can create “menus” using pictures of baked goods, such as a muffin, a cupcake, a loaf of bread, etc. You can draw these pictures together or cut out photos from a grocery store ad or magazine.
 You can also make “Open/Closed” and “Bakery” signs to enhance the play.
 The bakery area can contain bowls, measuring cups, a rolling pin, apron, etc.

-One person can be the baker and the other can be the customer at the bake shop.
+One person can be the baker and the other can be the customer at the bakery.
 You and your child should take turns playing these roles.
-The person ordering food can place a checkmark on the menu next to the item he or she is purchasing and the baker can make it.
+The customer can place a checkmark on the menu next to the item he or she is purchasing and the baker can make it.

-You can also model conversations among the different roles by demonstrating what the customer would say and how the baker would respond.
-For example, the baker might say, “Welcome to the Bakery!
+You can also model conversations by demonstrating what the baker would say and how the customer would respond.
+For example, the baker might say, “Welcome to the bakery!
 Would you like to order something to eat?”
-And the customer might respond, “Good Morning!
+And the customer might respond, “Good morning!
 I would like a blueberry muffin, please.”